flix/book/src/calling-methods.md

 resolution to complete successfully.
 Note that the extra pair of parenthesis is required.

-## Invoking Object Methods through Static Fields
+## Calling Object Methods through Static Fields

 We may want to write: